 The English-language title “Nothing to Hide” is even more powerful than the original French title, don’t you think so?

 For sure, and that’s a great title too.
 A title can be very tricky and difficult to come up with.
-Sometimes it’s easier to write a script than finding an appropriate title for a film.
-For this film I preferred a simple title, very short, and not restricted to a particular film genre: “Le jeu” could even easily refer to a comedy, while you wouldn’t expect a film with references to “Basic Instinct” or Alfred Hitchcock.
-And that’s what I think the film is, it’s a little bit of comedy and suspense.
-And in the film, many questions are asked, and there is only one answer for each spectator, and that answer may be quite different from his neighbor’s.
-That makes it very interesting for any filmmaker, because people start to talk spontaneously about the film after they have seen it.
+Sometimes it’s easier to write a script than to find an appropriate title for a film.
+For this film, I preferred a simple title, very short, and not restricted to a particular film genre: “Le jeu,” could even easily refer to a comedy, while you wouldn’t expect a film with references to “Basic Instinct” or Alfred Hitchcock.
+And that’s what I think the film is; it’s a little bit of comedy and suspense.
+In the film, many questions are asked, and there is only one answer for each spectator, and that answer may be quite different from his neighbor’s.
+That makes it very interesting for any filmmaker because people start to talk spontaneously about the film after they have seen it.

 “Le jeu” is a remake of “Perfetti sconosciuti.”
 How did you first approach the screenplay?

-I had seen “Perfetti sconosciuti” once and right away I knew what I was up to.
+I had seen “Perfetti sconosciuti” once, and right away, I knew what I was up to.
 Someone gave me a French translation of the screenplay, but I wanted to include several issues that I thought were important enough, so I began to mold the story into one of my own by creating different characters with different professions, other interests, other lives, which all made it pretty new to me.
-I started with an empty page, and to me it felt as if I had come up with something entirely new.
-It was a very interesting experience because I had done films that have been remade abroad, and now I was doing it myself, so I faced the same problems and worries that the filmmakers had when they were doing an adaptation of a script of mine.
+I started with an empty page, and to me, it felt as if I had come up with something entirely new.
+It was a very interesting experience because I had done films that have been remade abroad, and now I was doing it myself, so I faced the same problems and worries that the filmmakers had when they were making an adaptation of a script of mine.
 I remember when Paul Haggis and I were talking during the pre-production of “The Next Three Days” about the ending of the film.
 I had mine in the original film, but he had his doubts and was considering to change it.
 Of course, he was making his own film, so it was up to him to decide what he could do.
 And so now, I was standing in his shoes, working on a remake but doing it the way I wanted it to be.
-And recently I heard people who saw the three films – it has also been done in Spain – who told me the films are very different, even though they’re all about the same subject they’re like three different films, and that’s a very nice thing to hear.
+And recently I heard people who saw the three films—it has also been done in Spain—who told me the films are very different, even though they’re all about the same subject they’re like three different films, and that’s a very nice thing to hear.

 Can you name one thing that makes it so fascinating to be a filmmaker?